-Public Broadcasting Service got its start 46 years ago.
+Public Broadcasting Service got its start in 1970.
 PBS keeps churning out stories that challenge viewers to pay attention to life.
 Click on PBS Parents on the homepage for helpful insights and resources.

 Ellis Island was the first gateway into America for millions of immigrants.
 If your family entered America through Ellis Island, you may be able to use their excellent search engine to find the official entry document, ship register listing your ancestor(s) and a picture of the ship they came in on.

 According to the U.S. Citizenship and Immigration Services (USCIS), 92% of immigrants who take the required civics test for citizenship pass.
 Yet, studies of Oklahoma and Arizona High School students showed less than 4% of students passing the same test.
 (Source: Daily Kos http://tinyurl.com/pphtqke)